6 Ways to Get Healthy Hair

 Read my affiliate policy.

-1. Consume Enough Protein
+1. Eat Enough Protein

-Protein is essential for hair growth, so consuming enough protein can make sure that the body has the necessary building blocks for hair.
-Complete sources of protein like meats and fish are the most beneficial for hair growth and many meats also contain iron, which is another essential aspect of proper hair growth.
+Protein is essential for hair growth.
+Be sure to get enough protein (most of us aren’t!) to ensure the body has the necessary building blocks for hair.
+Complete protein sources like meats and fish are the most beneficial for hair growth.
+Many meats also contain iron, which is also essential for healthy hair.

-2. Get The Vitamins!
+2. Get The Vitamins

 3. Up the Gelatin

-Gelatin is largely composed of the amino acids glycine and proline, which many people don’t consume in adequate amounts as they are found in the bones, fibrous tissues and organs of animals and as a population, we don’t consume these parts as much anymore.
-These amino acids are needed not only for proper skin, hair and nail growth, but for optimal immune function and weight regulation!
+Gelatin is largely composed of the amino acids glycine and proline, which many people don’t consume in adequate amounts as they are found in the bones, fibrous tissues, and organs of animals, and as a population, we don’t consume these parts as much anymore.
+These amino acids are needed not only for proper skin, hair, and nail growth but for optimal immune function and weight regulation.”

-Glycine, which makes up about 1/3 of the amino acids in gelatin powder is anti-inflammatory and evidence is finding that it can help speed wound healing.
-Glycine in gelatin can also help improve sleep ease and quality.”
+Glycine, which makes up about 1/3 of the amino acids in gelatin powder is anti-inflammatory.
+Evidence shows glycine can even speed wound healing.
+Here are some of my favorite ways to incorporate gelatin.

-4. Balance the Hormones
+4. Balance Hormones

 5. Use the Right Products

-From castor oil to gelatin I have tried many DIY hair treatments, most of which I really like!
+Though the major causes of poor hair quality and growth are internal, external treatments can help improve existing hair and prevent breakage.
+From castor oil to gelatin I’ve tried many DIY hair treatments, most of which I really like!
 Here’s where I wrote about some of my favorites:

 Experiment and see what works for you!